Updated on March 29th 2021:

 Telinga Keling (1999) is in the collection of the National Visual Art Gallery in KL.
-It is currently on display again in a selection from the collection.
+It is currently (oct 15 2019) on display again in a selection from the collection.
 ‘Keling’ is a today taken as a derogatory term for ‘Indian’ although, from its etymology, it is clear that this was not always so.
 The items obscuring my ears in the image are Malay sweets which are colloquially referred to as ‘Telinga Keling’ (Indian Ears).
-More formally and publicly, given our multi-racial Malaysian society, these cakes are referred to as called ‘penyaram’ or ‘denderam’.
+More formally and publicly, given our multi-racial Malaysian society, these cakes are referred to as ‘penyaram’ or ‘denderam’.
 Ironically, this Telinga Keling sweet is quite likely to be of Indian origin.
 My mother used to make something that tastes exactly the same that we call it ‘athirasam’